stevorackovic/Siggraph-Paper-Code/README.md

 ## Installation and Requirements

-The python code is made to work on Windows OS, and data is extracted usign Autodesk Maya software.
+The python code is made to work on Windows OS, and data can be either created synthetically in Python or extracted usign Autodesk Maya software, if an animated avatar is avaliable.

 Required Python modules: